 Step 4: Open a Small Business Bank Account & Credit Card

 Opening a company business bank account and a business credit card under your business name is crucial for personal asset defense.
 Learning how to develop a company's own business credit card and history may lead to acquiring benefits like visas or Mastercards with better interest rates - not to mention higher limits that come standard with those cards when starting as an entrepreneur!

 Open a company bank account to separate your business and personal assets and finance, which is excellent for resource protection.
 It also does simple bookkeeping and tax filing, so you can easily file them when necessary!

 Step 5: Set up service bookkeeping - Starting a Business

 Make sure you're keeping meticulous records.
 Keeping precise and detailed accounts of your service's finances is essential, as it will help you understand the financial performance.
-In addition to streamlining tax season for next year, accurate bookkeeping can also save time getting any funding or loans necessary down the road!
+In addition to streamlining annual tax filing season for next year, accurate bookkeeping can save time getting any funding or loans necessary down the road!

 Step 6: Obtain Necessary Permits and also Licenses